English

 How to select the right dust monitoring technology?

-Dust monitors are commonly used to detect, determine and quantify the presence of solid dust particles present inside a gas mixture.
+Dust monitors are generally used to detect and possibly quantify the presence of solid particles in a gas mixture.

 And depending on the application, the two most advanced technologies / methods, may be used: